nagyesta/file-barj/README.md

 - Duplicate handling (storing duplicates of the same file only once)
 - Deletes left-over files from the restore directory (if they had been in scope for the backup)
 - Merge previous backup increments
+- Delete selected backup increments

 ### Planned features

-- Delete selected backup increments
 - UI for convenient configuration
+- Rotate encryption keys
+  - Shallow (only rotate KEK)
+  - Deep (rotate DEKs as well)

 ## Modules